sgnconnects/Linux-factory-reset/README.md

  * Put same stock image on LIVE and FACT.
      * You can put it on fact only then reboot and hld the gpio down, will replicate itself to P1.
      * LIVE for Beaglebone would be P1 and for iMX P2
-     * FACY for Beaglebone would be P2 and for iMX P3
+     * FACT for Beaglebone would be P2 and for iMX P3
  * Configure the clonning script so it exist when image boots from LIVE (P1-am335 P2-iMX6ull)
- * Enable the service on both.
+ * Enable the service on both or on factory only.
 Make it to call the clonning script.
+ * Test it